sychron/SycTesoAddonDependencies/README.md

 || SycTesoAddonDependencies
 ||| dependencies.py

-when running the script, it will change the plugin text description files for all addons in the live/addons folder and print information about what libraries are used by which plugin, divided between mandatory and optional libraries.
+when running the script, it will scan the plugin text description files for all addons in the live/addons folder and compile information about what libraries are used by which plugin, divided between mandatory and optional libraries.

 the script will also compile a list of all addons with missing mandatory or missing optional dependencies, as well as a list of all files assumed to be a library which are not used at all and can possibly be uninstalled.